Cloud Services

-Navigate the view of your development environment, including issues and defects for applications, technical services, and cloud services for supported providers in your Develop dashboard.
+Navigate the view of your Develop environments, to ascertain issues and defects for applications, technical services, and cloud services for supported providers.

 In this dashboard, data can be filtered by two criteria: